bitlap/smt/docs/howToUse_en.md

 - Note
     - `verbose` Whether to enable detailed log.
     - `includeFieldNames` Whether to include the names of the field in the `toString`, default is `true`.
-    - `includeInternalFields` Whether to include the fields defined within a class.
+    - `includeInternalFields` Whether to include the internal fields defined within a class.
 Not in a primary constructor, default is `true`.
     - `callSuper`             Whether to include the super's `toString`, default is `false`.
 Not support if super class is a trait.
     - Support `case class` and `class`.